ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/production-how-to-subcontract-manufacturing.md

 ---
-    title: How to Subcontract Manufacturing | Microsoft Docs
+    title: Subcontract Manufacturing
-    description: When the purchase order has been created from the subcontractor worksheet, then it can be posted.
+    description: This topic gives an extended overview of the extended funtionality of subcontracting in Business Central including work center fields and routing.
     author: SorenGP

     ms.service: dynamics365-business-central